 What games do you have?
 Can I bring my own?

 We have most all of the classics available for play, and hundreds more to choose from too.
-Our complete library is available in this list, or you can browse much of our collection here.
-We specialize in new and indie titles, and have plenty of party, Euro, strategy, family-friendly and co-operative games too.
+You can browse much of our collection here. but we add new games fast enough that we no longer have a complete up-to-date list.
+We specialize in recent and indie titles, and have plenty of party, Euro, strategy, family-friendly and co-operative games too.

 You can definitely bring your own games, but we do charge the gaming fee.

 Can I rent a game and take it home?